sameera91/sameera91.github.io/_posts/2016-06-28-rails-app-with-a-jQuery-front-end.md

 title: Rails App With a jQuery Front End
 ---

-A couple of blog posts ago, I covered the process of how I built my Ruby on Rails application, which allows the user to create and keep track of creative projects.
+A couple of blog posts ago, I covered the process of how I built my [Ruby on Rails application](https://github.com/sameera91/my-creative-projects){:target="_blank"}, which allows the user to create and keep track of creative projects.
 It was a lot of fun building this project using Rails, and I have recently improved upon this by implementing the front-end using jQuery and Ajax.

 **The Process:**